brian8544/EncryptionBuddy/README.md

     node server.js
     ```

-7. Access the application at `http://localhost:3000`
+7. Access the application at: `http://localhost:3000`.

+8. Example shared password key that can be used to get a reference: `Gv7Vm9iTDbQ9hv8+yl9h5V03X2E/qEZz/Bcz47yxh7g=`.

 ## Security Considerations